 The Japanese Defence Ministry was informed about the draught budget on Wednesday afternoon, which calls for a total of $51.9 billion.
 The ministry stated that the budget would assist the country’s military in strengthening its ability to respond to new threats, such as cyber, space, and electromagnetic warfare, as well as traditional threats.

-Among the new spending recommended by the Defense Ministry is $690 million to expand the Japan Self-Defense Forces’ space unit and Space Situational Awareness surveillance system and $340 million to build out its cyberspace defense unit and electromagnetic warfare capabilities.
+There are $690 million in new defense spending recommended by the Defense Ministry, which includes the budget to expand the Japan Self-Defense Forces’ space unit and Space Situational Awareness surveillance system and $340 million to expand the Japan Self-Defense Forces’ cyberspace defense unit and electromagnetic warfare capabilities.